 This doorbell customization is meant to be temporary.
 A more permanent approach might involve boxing the RPi with a small speaker, and including a wireless network adapter for remote access.

 The "speaker wire" is just a wire for the doorbell signal.
 It is not used for the speakers in this tutorial.
+Note that you might need shielded wire (possibly shielding the RPi itself).
+My wire was not shielded and unfortunately we experienced many "false alarms" when the doorbell rang with no one there.

 - Material cost (assuming you have the prerequisites): ~$50 (USD).